MaxBeauchemin/RESTSample/README.md

 		- Enum Objects, which are used to represent a predetermined list of values for a Type of data
 	- :file_folder:`Models`
 		- Entity Framework Models that represent the database tables
+	- :file_folder:`Resources`
+		- Helpful files and other general resources
 	- :file_folder:`Services`
 		- Logic classes that contain the necessary code to communicate between Database and the APIs
 - `RESTSample`